 Middle school students who fail a core subject may be required to retake the class or be given modules to complete.
+Intermediate students who fail a core subject will be required to complete modules over the summer.
 Each situation will be evaluated on a case-by-case basis.